CodingWonders/DISMTools/README.md

 	<img src="https://github.com/CodingWonders/DISMTools/assets/101426328/4c9c9384-71bd-45fc-9e17-460f107a50f9" />
 </p>

+### JetBrains users

+If you use an IDE from JetBrains, you can also work on DISMTools.
+However, you can only modify the source code of forms, so there will not be any designer.

 ## Contributions

 If you want to contribute to this project, you can do so in many ways: